Want a short resource that answers questions about PFA implementation? Download PFA Fast Facts here.

 Paying for Preschool for All

 PFA is funded by a personal income tax of 1.5% on taxable income over $125,000 for individuals and $200,000 for joint filers, and an additional 1.5% on taxable income over $250,000 for individuals and $400,000 for joint filers.
-The ballot measure includes a rate increase of 0.8%, currently scheduled for 2026.
+This tax went into effect on January 1, 2021.
+The ballot measure included a rate increase of 0.8%, which has now been delayed until 2027.
 The tax is collected by the City of Portland and the program is administered by Multnomah County’s Department of County Human Services.
 Less than 10% of tax filers in Multnomah County are expected to meet the income threshold to pay the PFA tax.

 Personal income varies widely year to year for many high-income earners.
 Changes in the economy can result in dramatic changes in personal income, especially for income derived from capital gains and other non-wage sources – things like selling an asset, such as stocks.
 Personal income tax is therefore a volatile revenue source that will fluctuate dramatically over time.